 How do they compare on the facts?

-Both exchanges score similarly on the facts we can verify: long operating histories (Coinbase from 2012, Kraken from 2011) and recorded EU MiCA CASP authorisations.
+Both exchanges score similarly on the facts we can verify: long operating histories (Coinbase from 2012, Kraken from 2011) and a confirmed EU MiCA CASP authorisation each, though from different home states — Coinbase via Luxembourg only, Kraken via Ireland only.
 The table shows only those confirmable fields; we do not publish fee schedules, supported-coin counts, withdrawal limits or ratings we have not checked against each exchange's current pages.

-The clearest difference is corporate structure and disclosure.
-Coinbase is a Nasdaq-listed public company (COIN) that files audited financials; Kraken is a long-running private exchange that discloses less but is often noted for not having suffered a major loss-of-funds breach.
+The clearest difference is corporate structure and disclosure, sharpened by 2026 milestones on both sides.
+Coinbase is a Nasdaq-listed public company (COIN) that files audited financials and, on 2 April 2026, was approved for a conditional OCC national trust bank charter.
+Kraken is a long-running private exchange that, on 4 March 2026, became the first digital-asset firm to hold a US Federal Reserve master account, and completed its acquisition of futures broker NinjaTrader in May 2025.
 Confirm each exchange's current registration with your own national regulator and check the live details on its own site before depositing.

 Regulation and track record

-On regulation they are closely matched: per our June 2026 research both hold confirmed EU MiCA CASP authorisation — Coinbase via Luxembourg and Ireland, Kraken via Ireland and Luxembourg — each checkable on the ESMA register and the issuing national authorities.
+On EU regulation they are closely matched but not identical: Coinbase's CASP authorisation runs through Luxembourg only, Kraken's through Ireland only — each checkable on the ESMA register and its issuing national authority.
 A CASP authorisation in one EU/EEA state passports across the bloc, so both can serve EU clients on that basis.
+Both also carry FCA registration in the UK.

 Who suits whom

-If you weight public-company disclosure and an approachable interface, Coinbase fits; if you weight a long, breach-light operating history and a more trading-oriented platform with margin and derivatives where available, Kraken fits.
-Both carry confirmed EU MiCA CASP authorisations per our research.
+If you weight public-company disclosure, an approachable interface and the OCC trust-bank pathway, Coinbase fits; if you weight a long, breach-light operating history, direct Fed payment-rail access and a more trading-oriented platform (strengthened by the NinjaTrader acquisition) with margin and derivatives where available, Kraken fits.
+Both carry a confirmed, single-state EU MiCA CASP authorisation and UK FCA registration.

 The deciding factors come down to your country's rules, the specific products you want and the live fees — none of which we will guess.
 Verify each exchange with your national regulator and read its current terms before depositing.